-Leverage ratio is defined as a capital measure (the numerator) divided by an exposure measure (the denominator).
-The capital measure consists of tier 1 capital, and the exposure measure includes all balance sheet items and non-balance sheet items calculated without risk weighting.
+The leverage ratio is defined as a capital indicator (the numerator) divided by an exposure indicator (the denominator).
+The capital indicator consists of Tier 1 capital, and the exposure indicator includes all balance sheet items and non-balance sheet items calculated without risk weighting.

-As of 31 December 2022, Sparebanken Sør had a leverage ratio of 9.1 per cent.
+As of 31 December 2023, Sparebanken Sør had a leverage ratio of 9.0 percent.
 The Bank's solvency is assessed as being very good.